 Sophia Grech is an internationally acclaimed mezzo-soprano with a career spanning over two decades.
 She has been featured and reviewed in the world’s press including newspapers and magazines, having also given television and radio interviews.
-She has won great acclaim and notoriety for her performances at leading concert halls, opera houses and international festivals worldwide, leading to regular invitations to give masterclasses around the world.
+She has won great acclaim and notoriety for her performances at leading concert halls, opera houses and international festivals worldwide, leading to regular invitations to give masterclasses around the world since graduating from the Royal College of Music in 1995.
 In 2015 Sophia was diagnosed with autism and is now a leading Ambassador on behalf of associated organisations alongside her performing career.

 Described by Decca Records as "an excellent artist with a lovely overall colour to her voice and a strong projection throughout a considerable range", and by The Sunday Times as "a singer who delivers without effort", Sophia is equally at home on the concert platform and in opera - her favourite role being Carmen - The Sunday Times highlighted her performance as "fiery and elegant".
 Sophia has appeared at leading opera houses including The Royal Opera House and the Maltese National Theatre Opera (BOV) - other roles include Il Gara in Charles Camilleri's Il Wheda, Sadie in Roxanna Panufnik's Time Piece, Mercedes in Bizet's Carmen, Cherubino, Mozart's Le Nozze Di Figaro and Dorabella in Mozart's Cosi Fan Tutte.

-Sophia has a particular love of art song and is an accomplished recital artist; she has given recitals and concerts at most of the UK's prestigious venues, from the Royal Festival Hall and Albert Hall, to the Royal Shakespeare Theatre and the Birmingham NEC; regularly collaborating with a number of exceptional artists including guitarist Milos Karadaglic, legendary baroque trumpeter Crispian Steele-Perkins, pianist Eleonora Bekova from the celebrated Bekova trio and renowned American trumpeter John Holt.
+Sophia has a particular love of art song and is an accomplished recital artist; she has given recitals and concerts at most of the UK's prestigious venues, from the Royal Festival Hall and Albert Hall, to the Royal Shakespeare Theatre and the Birmingham NEC; regularly collaborating with a number of exceptional artists including guitarist Milos Karadaglic, legendary baroque trumpeter Crispian Steele-Perkins, pianist Eleonora Bekova from the celebrated Bekova trio, award-winning pianist Sanja Stefanovic and renowned American trumpeter John Holt.

 Recitals at international festivals include the English Music Festival (UK), Great Romantics Festival (Canada), Prague Spring Festival (Czech Republic), Barcelona International Festival, Malta National Festival, Victoria International Arts Festival (Gozo), Festival Europa Classica Toro Del Mar (Spain), Manchester Midday Concerts (UK), Oklahoma State Music Series (US), International Festival Villa De Nerja (Spain), South Bohemia International Festival (Czech Republic), Steinway Hall Recital Series Texas (US), Guilford International Festival (UK), Malaga Arts Festival (Spain), L'Escala-Empuries International Music Festival (Spain), Edinboro University of Pennsylvania Arts Series (US), La Linea International Music Festival (Spain), East Oklahoma Music Series (US), Kolarac International Concert Series (Serbia), Buckingham Summer Festival (UK), Granada Arts Festival (Spain), Girona Music Festival (Spain) and many more.

-Sophia has appeared as a soloist in a number of choral works including, Vivaldi Gloria with the Oxford Harmonic Society at the Sheldonian Theatre in Oxford, Mozart's Coronation Mass with the Malta National Orchestra/Chorus at the National Theatre Malta, Mozart's Requiem at Hanover Square London, with the Orpheus Sinfonia conducted by Andrew Gourlay and introduced by Dame Judi Dench, Beethoven's 9th Symphony with the Malaga Symphony Orchestra/Chorus (Spain), Rossini's Petite Messe, with the Oxford Harmonic Society in Oxford and many more.
+Sophia has appeared as a soloist in many of choral works including, Vivaldi Gloria with the Oxford Harmonic Society at the Sheldonian Theatre in Oxford and the Royal Albert Hall, Mozart's Coronation Mass with the Malta National Orchestra/Chorus at the National Theatre Malta, Mozart's Requiem at Hanover Square London, with the Orpheus Sinfonia conducted by Andrew Gourlay and introduced by Dame Judi Dench, Beethoven's 9th Symphony with the Malaga Symphony Orchestra/Chorus (Spain), Rossini's Petite Messe, with the Oxford Harmonic Society in Oxford and many more.

 Sophia has Maltese roots and has given concerts as well as dozens of television and radio interviews in Malta since the successful release of her solo album Mal-Kant-Tal-Bahar (Songs & Dances from Malta).
-Performances include the National Theatre, with the National Philharmonic Orchestra, which was broadcast on television and recitals at the Malta International Arts Festival and Victoria International Festival with pianist Eleonora Bekova.
+Performances include the National Theatre, with the Malta Philharmonic Orchestra, which was broadcast on television, and recitals at the Malta International Arts Festival and Victoria International Festival with pianist Eleonora Bekova.
+Guest performances also include concerts at other major venues in Malta including the Mediterranean Conference Centre with the National Symphony Orchestra of Bulgaria (Alan Chircop).
 In 2005 Sophia was invited to give a concert for the President of Malta at San Anton Palace.

 Sophia has recorded for numerous recording companies and has given dozens of international tours, TV appearances and interviews since the successful release of a number of recordings.
 Sophia has a strong interest in contemporary music and has recorded contemporary works for Crystal Records in the United States with trumpeter John Holt - "Sophia Grech gets to the core of the Emily Dickinson texts with rich tonal shading and a deep feeling for the poetic essence." - Fanfare Magazine US.

-Other recordings include her solo album The Masters of Song, (Air-Edel) with pianist Jesus Carrasco; released in Spain in 1998 the album was sponsored and promoted by the Spanish Ministry of Culture.
+Other recordings include her solo album The Masters of Song, (Air-Edel) with pianist Jesus Carrasco; released in Spain, the album was sponsored and promoted by the Spanish Ministry of Culture.
 Sophia gave dozens of tours across Spain performing songs from the album to great critical acclaim.
-In 2004 Sophia released an album of Maltese songs (Temple/FH.Print Records) written for her by the celebrated Maltese composer Charles Camilleri with lyrics by Joe Friggieri, the recording was released to coincide with Malta joining the European Union - "In Maltese, Sophia has managed to adapt herself so tactfully in delivering Maltese language songs with diction and clarity that few can emulate." - The Sunday Times.
+Sophia's Maltese recording was written for her by the celebrated Maltese composer Charles Camilleri with lyrics by Joe Friggieri, the album launch took place in the presence of the Maltese Prime Minister and was released to coincide with Malta joining the European Union.

-Sophia most recent album, 'Facets 4' was recorded in the United States with American trumpeter John Holt.
-The CD was released with the International Trumpet Guild in 2016 and features the contemporary song cycle To Cast a Shadow Again, by American composer Eric Ewazen - professor at the Juilliard School in New York.
+Sophia's American album, 'Facets 4' was recorded in the United States with trumpeter John Holt.
+The CD was released with the International Trumpet Guild and features the contemporary song cycle To Cast a Shadow Again, by American composer Eric Ewazen - professor at the Juilliard School in New York.

 Sophia has also sung at London's annual charity event The Story of Christmas Appeal, supported by Westminster Cathedral Choir and alongside a host of famous actors including Aled Jones, Lesley Philips, Geoffrey Palmer, David Bamber and Freddie Fox.